telatin/tii/README.md

 cat  your-files | tii [filename]
 ```

-The proram will print at the end the URL of your new pastebin.
-Note: to work as expected (like _tee_) the URL will be printed in the STDERR strem, unless you specify `--silent`.
+The program will print at the end the URL of your new pastebin.

+**Note**: to work as expected (like _tee_) the URL will be printed in the STDERR strem, unless you specify `--silent`.
+An optional filename can be specified, as in the original _tee_, in that case the stream will be _also_ saved in the file.

 ### Program options